-The I-Mutant 2.0 tool was used to examine the effect of single point mutations on protein stability in the construct and sequence.
 After loading the amino acid sequence of the protein to the site, the position of the single point mutations was written and the new residue part was left blank, and the stability change of all 19 amino acid changes was obtained.
 The temperature in degrees Celsius was adjusted to 37 and the pH (-log[H+]) to 7.4 (Capriotti E., et al., 2005).
 Protein stability, which is changed by a single point mutation, is given by the score obtained from the protein's structure information and sequence information.
-The RI value is the Reliability Index.
+In the result format, "Increase" is written if the stability increases according to the free energy change, and "Decrease" if it decreases.
+The RI value is the reliability index.
 Of the 475 results obtained by performing 19 single point mutations of 25 amino acids, only those with a confidence index above 8 are selected and shown in Table 2.
-The RI value of 35 results is 8.
-Of the 32 stability change analyzes with an RI value of 8 and above, 23 results showed a decrease in stability, while 9 results showed an increase in stability.
+The RI value of 35 results is 8, and the RI value of 22 results is 9.
+In the I413S mutation, the RI value is 10.
+This result indicates that stability has been proven to be reduced in this mutation (in bold in Table 2).
+Of the 57 stability change analyzes with an RI value of 8 and above, 50 results showed a decrease in stability, while 7 results showed an increase in stability.